-If you have questions about applying to Asbury University, please check out the APS Website.
+If you have questions about applying to Asbury University, please check out the Online Social Work page.

 Frequently Asked Questions

 View the class descriptions.
-Note that the classes offered through APS are the same classes offered in the traditional undergraduate program.
+Note that the classes offered through Online Programs are the same classes offered in the traditional undergraduate program.
 The only difference is the delivery method: Online.

 The best plan for Field Education timing is two consecutive semesters, usually Fall, then Spring, in your final year of the program.
 However, if this plan does not fit well with your life circumstances or academic plan, you may discuss an alternative plan with your advisor.

-Our Field Director will work with you as you search for a location to do your FEP.
+Our Field Director will work with you as you search for a location to do your Practicum.
 There are suggestions on where to begin looking on our Field Placement Page.

 General Sequence of Social Work Program